nogdog/cwrblog/posts/home.md

 This is a stub for the home page.

-Edit this file (in markdown) to whatever you want to appears as the main content for you blog's home page.
+Edit this file (in markdown) to whatever you want to appear as the main content for your blog's home page.